 Upon his honorable discharge he went to Korea and studied the Korean language at Yonsai University and Tae Kwon Do at the Korean National College of Physical Education in Seoul, South Korea.
 This experience was priceless as it gave him a real insight into the Korean culture.

-Upon returning to the United States, Mr. Bain set out to study and experience many other martial art systems.
+Upon returning to the United States, GM Bain set out to study and experience many other martial art systems.
 He has trained in Korean Martial Arts, Okinawan Martial Arts, Filipino Martial Arts, Chinese Martial Arts and American Martial Arts.
-Mr. Bain holds multiple black belts and teaching certificates.
-Mr. Bain has said, “I believe we must always keep the spirit of being a student, that way we can learn in all aspects of our life.
+GM Bain holds multiple black belts and teaching certificates.
+GM Bain has said, “I believe we must always keep the spirit of being a student, that way we can learn in all aspects of our life.
 My job is to give the best quality instruction and continue learning better ways to help my students and their families become winners in life.”
-In 1998 Mr. Bain came to the Dallas area as an Instructor for Chuck Norris’ KICKSTART KIDS Foundation.
+In 1998 GM Bain came to the Dallas area as an Instructor for Chuck Norris’ KICKSTART KIDS Foundation.

 As iron sharpens iron, so one person sharpens another.